 Although the terms businessman and entrepreneur may seem interchangeable, they are entirely different.
-The key differences between businessman and entrepreneur can be pointed out by their mode of entry, motive, role, nature and strategies in the market.
-An entrepreneur creates entirely new business concept out of the existing problem in market ecosystem and tries to solve it, whereas a businessman sees a profit generating possibility from the existing business ideas in the market.
+The key differences between a businessman and an entrepreneur can be pointed out by their mode of entry, motive, role, nature, and strategies in the market.
+An entrepreneur creates an entirely new business concept out of the existing problem in the market ecosystem and tries to solve it, whereas a businessman sees a profit-generating possibility in the existing business ideas in the market.

-In this article, we are going to differentiate entrepreneur and businessman in much more details.
-First of all, let’s discuss the meaning of both of the terms: businessman and entrepreneur.
+In this article, we are going to differentiate between entrepreneurs and businessmen in much more detail.
+First of all, let’s discuss the meaning of both terms: businessman and entrepreneur.

 Definition of Businessman

 A businessman is a person who engages in activities related to commercial or industrial purposes.
-He establishes his company as a new entrant in the market among other existing companies with similar purpose.
-Since businessmen are profit oriented, they choose a business that is in high demand which can generate high profit, regardless of its uniqueness.
+He establishes his company as a new entrant in the market among other existing companies with similar purposes.
+Since businessmen are profit-oriented, they choose a business that is in high demand and can generate a high profit, regardless of its uniqueness.

 A businessman’s primary goal is to earn revenue through the use of human, financial, and intellectual resources by doing economic activities.

 Definition of Entrepreneur

 An entrepreneur is someone who develops a new business idea or concept and sees it through to completion.
 He is the one who bears the risks and uncertainties of the business.
 A Startup Company is an entrepreneur’s venture that is developed for the first time in terms of an idea, innovation, or business method.

 He or she is always the market leader, no matter how many competitors arrive later.
 Their position will not change.

 The entrepreneur is the most important factor of production in economics because he or she brings together and mobilizes the other three factors of production: land, labor, and capital.
 These entrepreneurs eventually advance to the level of businessmen.